cherkavi/cheat-sheet/openshift.md

 # if you have credential restrictions
 # oc create secret docker-registry my-mars-secret --docker-server=registry.marsrover.space --docker-username="login@example.com" --docker-password=thepasswordishere
 ```
+!!! in case of any errors in process creation, pay attention to output of pods/....-build

 ### build configs for images
 ```sh